loki-143/SPARK/README.md

-# Welcome to your Lovable project
+np# Welcome to your Lovable project

 ## Project info